How to make fluffy French brioche. Discover how to make your brioche rise - with ideas for fillings and toppings using our family's best recipe.

 - 150 g (5½oz/ 1 stick + 2 tbsp) unsalted butter melted

-- 1 tablespoon pearl sugar (or 3 crushed sugar lumps) to decorate
+- 1 tablespoon pearl sugar (or 3 crushed sugar lumps) optional

 Instructions

-- Mix the flour, salt, sugar and dried yeast in an electric mixing bowl and make a well.
+- Slightly warm the milk (lukewarm only) in a jug and stir in the yeast until dissolved.
+Mix the flour and sugar in a stand mixer bowl.
 Attach the dough hook and start mixing on the lowest setting.

-- Add the warmed milk, orange flower water and gradually the eggs, one by one.
-Mix well until you have an even dough.
-Gradually add the melted butter (leave a bit to butter the brioche tin).
-Mix for at least 20 minutes until the dough comes away from the sides of the bowl and loses its stick.
+- Add the warmed milk and yeast.
+In the same jug, mix in the orange flower water (or more milk) to ensure all yeast is incorporated and add to the dough.
+Gradually add in the beaten eggs, salt and softened butter cubes.
+Mix well until you have an even dough, stopping a couple of times to scrape down the dough with a spatula.
+Mix for at least 15 minutes until the dough comes away from the sides of the bowl and loses its stick.

-- Cover with a clean dish-towel and leave to rise in a warm place (24-35°C) for an hour until at least doubled in size.
+- Cover with a clean towel or shower cap and leave to rise in a warm place (24-35°C) for an hour until at least doubled in size.

 Notes

-This post was first published 12 September 2012 but has now been updated with a printable recipe card.
+This post was first published 12 September 2012 but is now completely updated.

 Thomasina